This Fine Tuning session is all about agent productivity, and includes the following topics:

 There are a variety of custom fields you can use.
 You can find the full list here.
 I recommend using drop-down list and checkbox fields where possible because you can generate tags that can be used in automations, macros, triggers, views, and most importantly reports.

-For those of you on Support Enterprise plans, you can also use ticket forms and conditional fields that take this concept of pre-qualifying tickets a level deeper.
+On Enterprise plans, you can also use ticket forms and conditional fields that take this concept of pre-qualifying tickets a level deeper.
 Ticket forms enable you to create multiple support request forms that display a unique set of custom ticket fields so that you can get the right ticket, with the relevant information to the right agents.
 Conditional fields enable you to show and hide fields in your tickets based on selections the customer makes.

 Zendesk Apps extend the Zendesk functionality beyond what is out of the box.
 Installing an app is easy, seamless and fast.
 If you can’t find what you’re looking for in the Zendesk Marketplace, you can get guidance on building your own app by visiting the Developer Center.